yogsototh/yblog/Scratch/fr/blog/Holy-Haskell-Starter.md

     end
 ```

-While it might feel a bit confusing in fact, this is quite simple.
+While it might feel a bit confusing, it is in fact quite simple.

 1. declare an [`MVar`](http://www.haskell.org/ghc/docs/latest/html/libraries/base/Control-Concurrent-MVar.html).
 Mainly a variable which is empty or contain something.
 2. If we didn't found any email hint, put Nothing in the `MVar`.